My car licence

 No mobile phones

 You are not permitted to use a handheld mobile phone when driving.
-This includes making or receiving calls, texting, playing games or web browsing.
+This includes making or receiving calls, sending a text message, playing games and/or web browsing.

 Drivers must give a minimum of 1 metre when passing a cyclist where the speed limit is 60 km/h or less, or 1.5 metres over 60 km/h.